ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

   - **Java classes from Avro Schema**

-    Run the following command in `spring-cloud-stream-event-sourcing-testcontainers` root folder.
+    Run the following command in the `spring-cloud-stream-event-sourcing-testcontainers` root folder.
 It will re-generate the Java classes from the Avro schema present at `event-service/src/main/resources/avro`.
     ```
     ./mvnw compile --projects event-service
     ```